 Tuition for Eliot Summer Academy is listed with each course.
 Some courses may have additional fees to cover books, materials or field trips.
 Limited financial aid is available to MICDS families.
 Please contact Kathy Fagin, MICDS Director of Financial Aid at firstname.lastname@example.org or (314)995-7405 for more information.

-- After May 30, no refunds.
+- Beginning May 30, there are no refunds.